 But this seaside town is also renowned for its lively atmosphere with shops, boutiques, trendy cafés, ice cream shops, restaurants, and for its lively nightlife with some of the most famous discos of the south coast.

-Civil ceremonies can take place in three different places:
+Civil ceremonies can take place at the following places:

 – Medieval fortress by the sea